urbanairship/python-library/README.rst

 Functionality
 =============

-Version 0.7 is a major upgrade, focusing on support for Python 3 and the new version 3 push API.
+Version 0.7 is a major upgrade focusing on support for Python 3 and the new version 3 push API.
 There has also been a major reorganization of the codebase.
+In favor of channels, support for the following has been removed:
+- device token registration,
+- lookup and listing for device tokens, and
+- sending to device tokens.
+Support for v1 endpoints has been removed and blackberry pin lookup was moved from v1 to v3.
 A more detailed list of changes can be found in the CHANGELOG.

+Version 0.6.3 is a bug fix release and its updates are compatible with the .6 series.
+See the CHANGELOG for more information.

 Usage
 =====